softwaresaved/smp-service/DMPonlineDeployersGuide.md

 then check your Ruby version.
 This problem can arise if you are using Ruby 2.0.0 and not 2.0.0-p247, for example.

+### Troubleshooting - `Format of site key was invalid` on /contact-us

+If the Contact Us page (/contact-us) shows:

+    Security check
+    Input error: k: Format of site key was invalid

+Then you have not configured reCAPTCHA.

+---

+## Configuring DMPonline for production mode

+Edit config/environments/production.rb.
+Update these values which are used to set the From:, Subject: and To: fields in error report e-mails:

+    :email_prefix => "[DMPonline4 ERROR] ",
+    :sender_address => %{"No-reply" <noreply@dcc.ac.uk>},
+    :exception_recipients => %w{dmponline@dcc.ac.uk}

+Create production database:

+    $ rake db:setup RAILS_ENV=production

+Pre-compile assets:

+    $ RAILS_ENV=production rake assets:precompile

 ---

 ## Create a DMPonline super-admin